 “In 200 years, people will look back on this time and wonder how did all those people allow (this) to vanish?” – Jane Goodall

 The BAS in Sustainable Practices is intended for students who have completed an associate degree in a related subject or meet the distribution requirements through prior college coursework.
-It is designed as a full-time program to be completed in six quarters.
+It is designed as a full-time program to be completed in six quarters (~2 years).
 A small cohort of students will work closely with faculty and the dedicated program advisor to complete 90 credits of upper division coursework.

 Yes.
-Cascadia’s BASSP program follows a two-year sequence beginning in the fall quarter.
-The courses are offered Mondays-Thursdays during fall, winter and spring quarters as a full-time 90-credit degree program.
+Cascadia’s BASSP program follows a sequence beginning in the fall quarter.
+You

 The Bachelor of Applied Science Degree in Sustainable Practices is intentionally designed to prepare students as sustainability professionals who can build resilience and implement meaningful change in response to complex environmental, economic and social problems.
 The program seeks to develop five competencies: